doubt72/curry/README.md

 function).
 They may or may not have an id (if not, they're anonymous, in which case they're lost to the sands of time if not returned/the last expression in a function block or in a list passed to another function).
-They are followed by a colon (`:`) and a function block, and terminated by a semicolon (`;`) as a normal expression is (which is why functions in a block are always followed by at least two semicolons, one for the final expression in the function block in the definition, one for the definition itself.
+They are followed by a colon (`:`) and a function block, and also terminated by a semicolon (`;`) as any normal expression is (which is why functions in a block are always followed by at least two semicolons, one for the final expression in the function block in the definition, one for the definition itself.
 Including in the main program, which is just another block).

 There are no variables, only defined functions and `_` which is the list (parameter) passed to the function.